 Adventure Pass required to park at the Icehouse Canyon Trailhead.

-Like many of the local hikes this trail begins at the Icehouse Canyon trailhead just beyond Mt.
+This run begins at the Icehouse Canyon Trailhead just beyond Mt.
 Baldy Village.
 Permits are required, but are self-serve and available at the trailhead.

 works its way into the canyon along Icehouse Creek.
 The parking lot at the trailhead is a decent size, but is not big enough to handle typical weekend use.
 An adventure pass is required to park in the area.
 If you are planning a weekend trip, I would recommend showing up early.